-Look, how can I say it?
-You have an established balance of moments, a precise weight of instants and phases of moons and crossroads, sands and sufficient petals, roses that will be there to guide you as you arrive at the zenith of your mission.
+Look, how can I cut it to you without breaking your little heart?
+I guess we all will suffer somewhat, anyway, so here it goes: you have an established balance of days, a precise weight of instants, of moon phases, crossroads and yet you will be supplied with sufficient stamina to climb uphill this mountain of life.
 In an opening and closing of eyes, or shall we say instead of leaves, pages of this fragile book will be written.
 You have had too many moons go through your hands, a softness of time since you were conceived.
 You are a whimsical girl, brave girl, but girl you've wanted to do what you want and when you wanted; and you know what I'm talking about.
 Admit it, you're no longer a child, una niña, but are you a woman?
 You might be, somewhere deep within your being.
 But of course - if you're a mother!
 I'm just teasing - I am only a watch, a clock, like any old hourglass of salt.
 I'm all clocks in the world, am I a mere construct of the human mind, an illusion, or am I what GOD has given you?
 My name: Time.
 Today, you want to write a book about me, a love story, a tale of sand, as a soup with spices and a little salt, you’d like to cook not paella, or rice, but a story - you want unique, amazing and beautiful characters - something never seen.
 Let me tell you something, you're something that was never seen!

 There are people who think that you are from India, right?
 There is actually some truth to that.
 Your grandmother said once you seem Brazilian.
 But you're not.
 You're American.
 And your parents are Honduran.
 You were ashamed to say you were from Honduras when you were small, well, and not so small, you were like twelve when you felt more American.
 What will your book be about?
 It seems that I will write, well, through you.
 What do we have in common?
 We both speak Spanish and English.
 But I speak more languages than you, because obviously I'm The Salt Clock and speak all the languages of sand, in hours, minutes, and seconds.
 I speak the language of the heart, as well.
 No wonder you are a poet - you are a simple and observant girl!
 But see, so am I!